• gitlab.com

 Questions, answered

-Which GitLab does Manifold support?
+Which CI/CD platforms does Manifold support?

 Do I need a Manifold account or server?